GM seeks U.S. court protection against ignition lawsuits

 The company recognizes its "civil and legal obligations relating to injuries" tied to the recall cars, Cain said, adding that GM has retained lawyer Kenneth Feinberg to advise it of its legal options.

-Feinberg is known for his work in administering special payment funds for high-profile catastrophes like the September 11, 2001, attacks and the BP Plc (BP.L) oil spill.
+Feinberg is known for his work in administering special payment funds for high-profile catastrophes like the September 11, 2001 attacks and the BP Plc oil spill.

 Also on Tuesday, GM said it was restructuring its engineering operations to improve the quality and safety of its vehicles.